Hello, thank you for visiting my blog. I am Tessa Shepperson. I am a lawyer specialising in residential landlord and

 - answer readers problems in the popular ‘blog clinic’

 - discuss reports and consultation papers issued by government and relevant organisations

 - and so on.

 Ben Reeve Lewis, a housing adviser and trainer, is a regular contributor and writes mostly on social housing issues plus he writes many of the Newrounds on Fridays.
-There are also occasional posts from housing journalist Samir Jeraj and from some of the housing solicitors at Anthony Gold solicitors.
+There are also occasional guest blogs and posts from some of the housing solicitors at Anthony Gold solicitors.

 I allow myself to go ‘off topic’ from time to time (usually because I feel indignant about something), and have been known to write about (for example) the decline of the legal aid system, and court funding issues.

 I also use the blog to keep people informed of new developments in my professional online service www.landlordlaw.co.uk, and also my training service Easy Law Training and my e-commence business Your Law Store.